 “We’re going to come up against opponents where the game will be a lot tighter and when we’re not quite as on our game.
 Right now we’re in a really good mood and we’re hoping that we can maintain that.
 We’re going to continue to try and be as consistent as possible, but there’s no guarantee of that.”

-Leverkusen, who are one loss away from suffering as many defeats in the current campaign as they did in the entirety of 2017/18, don’t need reminding that there are no guarantees.
+Leverkusen, who have now suffered one more defeat in the current campaign as they did in the entirety of 2017/18, don’t need reminding that there are no guarantees.
 The early signs though, are that Bosz has tapped into a well of talent that predecessor Heiko Herrlich only skimmed the surface of.

 “Of course it’s a different style of play, but we’re finding our groove as a collective,” continued Brandt.
 “At the moment, things are going really well with Bosz’s style of play.
 Everyone’s got their own recipe for success.”